“Age is of no importance unless you are a cheese.” - Billie Burke

 - Improved immune system

+Not convinced?
 Exercising is good for your body and mind.
 Exercise can include anything from practising a sport to looking after the grandchildren.
 Give it a go and you’ll probably see that you’ve got a taste for it.
+Find out why you should exercise in your 50s and beyond

 How Can Older People Exercise?